TendenciasFESC/estadosfinancieros/README.md

 eraser icon by Freepik

-Bar Char icon by Alfredo Hernandez
+Bar Chart icon by Alfredo Hernandez